tldr-pages/tldr/pages/linux/mons.md

 `mons -s`

-- Duplicate the primary monitor onto the secondary monitor:
+- Duplicate the primary monitor onto the secondary monitor, using the resolution of the primary monitor:

 `mons -d`

-- Mirror the primary monitor onto the secondary monitor:
+- Mirror the primary monitor onto the secondary monitor, using the resolution of the secondary monitor:

 `mons -m`